Nurse Practitioner

 3. Quality Improvement and Program Development

-· Collaborate with the Clinical Transition Manager, Transitions Care Lead, and others to monitor performance indicators.
+· Collaborate with the local leadership team and others to monitor performance indicators.

 · Participate in program evaluation and support implementation of best practices and innovations.